 When can I see next year’s schedule?

-The schedule for the next year is posted on the SMR website September 15 and registrations with deposits are accepted on that date.
+The schedule for 2021 will be posted on the SMR website November 11, 2020 and registrations with deposits are accepted on that date.

 What if the retreat I want to go to is full?